 The calculation takes the size of the order into account and adjusts the slippage warning percentage accordingly

 It will appear when placing a new market/limit order or editing an open order

 It will appear on both the Exchange and Margin platforms.

 Take spread into account (for now)

 It will not appear when doubling or closing a % of Active Positions on Margin (for now).

 Please note that Coinmetro is not responsible for any slippage when a market order is executed.
 When placing a market order, you are doing so at your own risk.
 If you wish to avoid slippage, we recommend placing a limit order.

 Limit orders are advantageous as they give users more control over the buying and selling prices of their trades.
 When placing an order to buy an asset, a maximum acceptable purchase price must be selected.
 When selling an asset, a minimum acceptable sale price must be selected.

 A limit order when buying an asset ensures the user that the buy price will not exceed any higher than the amount selected.
 When placing a sell limit order, this of course would mean that the sale price would not execute any lower than the amount selected.

-This gives users more control over their orders placed, however, please be mindful that limit orders are two-sided, meaning that another user would need to either purchase/buy at your specified price in order for it to fill.
+This gives users more control over their orders placed, however, please be mindful that limit orders are two-sided, meaning that another user would need to buy or sell at your specified price in order for it to fill.